petermervart/CNNAgeDetection/README.md

 **Authors:** Michal Lüley, Peter Mervart

+Detailed explanation with visualizations in jupyter notebook: [Notebook](AgeDetection.ipynb)

 ## Overview
 This project aims to predict the age of individuals based on their images using a Convolutional Neural Network (CNN) implemented with TensorFlow.
 The model leverages a dataset sourced from Kaggle for training and evaluation.